tatoslover/Mini-Project-3/DEPLOYMENT_GUIDE.md

-# PupHub API - MongoDB Atlas & Netlify Deployment Guide
+# Barkend API - MongoDB Atlas & Netlify Deployment Guide

-🚀 Complete guide to deploy PupHub API using MongoDB Atlas for database and Netlify for hosting.
+🚀 Complete guide to deploy Barkend API using MongoDB Atlas for database and Netlify for hosting.

 ## 📋 Prerequisites